 And similarly, the RPM package can be installed like so:

-iofogctl version to verify you have successfully installed the CLI.
+iofogctl version to verify we have successfully installed the CLI.

-iofogctl deploy to install and provision ioFog software.
-Now we will deploy ioFog locally by specifying localhost in the
+iofogctl deploy to install and provision ECN components.
+Here we will deploy a containerized ECN locally.

-Go ahead and paste the following commands into your terminal:
+Go ahead and paste the following commands into the terminal: